Vyngard/bitpin-task/README.md

 ![simple_average.png](formula_imgs/simple_average.png)

 2. **Fixed ALPHA Exponential Moving Average (EMA) Method (Implemented in: `views.py`)**
-The Fixed ALPHA EMA method calculates the average rating using an Exponential Moving Average formula with a fixed smoothing factor `(α)`.
+The Fixed ALPHA EMA method calculates the average rating using an Exponential Moving Average formula with a fixed smoothing factor `(α) = 0.1`.
 This approach gives more weight to older ratings and less weight to new ones, providing a damping effect against sudden changes.

 ![fixed_alpha.png](formula_imgs/fixed_alpha.png)